markdown-all-in-one/docs/docs/specs/slugify/github.md

----
-title: 'Slugify rules for GitHub'
+# Slugify rules for GitHub
----

 ## References